C4ptainNemo/Small-Projects/README.md

 **3. Socket Case:** Case for holding a socket set.
 **4. Connect 4:** Connect 4 board game running in a terminal.
 **5. Electronic Buzzer:** Simple two tone electronic buzzer.
+**6. Differential Screw 1.0:**: A simple differential screw that can be 3D printed.